-- Interest and / or instalment of principal remains overdue for a period of more than 90 days in the case of a term loan, - The account remains 'out of order' in the case of an Overdraft / Cash Credit (OD / CC), - The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - Interest and / or instalment of principal remains overdue for two crop seasons in the case of short duration crops and one crop season in the case of long duration crops, - The instalment of principal or interest thereon remains overdue for one crop season for long duration crops, - The amount of liquidity facility remains outstanding for more than 90 days, in the case of an undertaken securitisation transaction, - With respect to derivative transactions, if the overdue receivables, that represent a positive markto-market value of a derivative contract, remain unpaid for a period of 90 days from the specified payment due date.
+- Interest and / or instalment of principal remains overdue for a period of more than 90 days in the case of a term loan, - The account remains 'out of order' in the case of an Overdraft / Cash Credit (OD / CC), - The bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - Interest and / or instalment of principal remains overdue for two crop seasons in the case of short duration crops and one crop season in the case of long duration crops, - The amount of liquidity facility remains outstanding for more than 90 days, in the case of an undertaken securitisation transaction, - With respect to derivative transactions, if the overdue receivables, that represent a positive markto-market value of a derivative contract, remain unpaid for a period of 90 days from the specified payment due date.

-In case of Interest payments, classify an account as NPA only if the interest charged during any quarter is not serviced fully within 90 days from the end of the quarter.
+In case of Interest payments, classify an account as NPA only if the interest charged during any quarter is not serviced fully within 90 days.